Valentine’s day in Malta

 Valletta, Malta | Photo from Pixabay

-Explore Valletta with the expert guide: We have known Moisés Redondo as an expert guide for years.
-Contact Moisés via Facebook or Instagram
+Explore Valletta with an expert guide: We have known Moisés Redondo as an expert guide for years.
+Contact Moisés via Facebook or Instagram.

-Start your exploration with the noon salute of the cannons from Barraka Gardens.
-Visit the jewel of Valletta, the St. John’s Co-Cathedral.
-You will see the old railroad line from Valletta to Mdina, as well as the new Parliament of Malta, the Malta Opera House and the Auberge de Castilla.
+Start your exploration with the midday cannon salute from the Barraka Gardens.
+Visit the jewel of Valletta, St John’s Co-Cathedral.
+Explore the old railway line from Valletta to Mdina, the new Parliament of Malta, the Malta Opera House and the Auberge de Castilla.

-At the end of the tour, Moisés will surely be able to recommend you a restaurant that suits your taste: from Maltese traditional pastizzi and ftira, to 5-star restaurants that leave nothing to be desired.
+At the end of the tour, Moisés will certainly recommend a restaurant to suit your taste: from the traditional Maltese pastizzi and ftira, to 5-star restaurants that leave nothing to be desired.

-Tip 5: Challenging hike in Gozo with and without donkey
+Tip 5: Challenging hike on Gozo with and without donkeys

 The hikes along Gozo’s coasts are among the most beautiful hikes in Europe.
-Don’t feel like exploring on your own?
+Don’t fancy exploring on your own?
 Then contact experienced guide John via Meetup.
-John has been living on Gozo for more than two decades and organizes guided donkey tours, as well as 10 different exciting, sometimes challenging, multi-hour hikes.
+John has been living on Gozo for more than two decades and organises guided donkey tours, as well as 10 different exciting, sometimes challenging, multi-hour hikes.
 Explore together the amazing secrets of

-• Comino, where Brad Pitt once stood with his mother in the movie Troy, in the magnificent Blue Lagoon,
+• Comino, where Brad Pitt once stood with his mother in the film Troy, in the magnificent Blue Lagoon,

 • or the Mistral cliffs with farms built into the rock.

-Also on Gozo you can end Valentine’s Day with an extraordinary candlelight dinner.
-The island of Gozo is known for some of the best restaurants.
-There you will be served Gozitan, Maltese and Mediterranean dishes.
-For Valentine’s Day, Gozo’s Michelin Guide 2020-nominated restaurant Ta’ Frenċ stands out in particular.
-On Valentine’s Day or the night before, enjoy the 6-course Valentine’s Day – Gem of Love menu at Ta’ Frenċ.
+Round off Valentine’s Day in Gozo with an extraordinary candlelight dinner.
+The island of Gozo is known for some of the best restaurants in Malta.
+Gozitan, Maltese and Mediterranean dishes are served there.
+For Valentine’s Day, the Michelin Guide 2020 nominated restaurant Ta’ Frenċ in Gozo stands out.
+Enjoy the 6-course Valentine’s Day menu Gem of Love at Ta’ Frenċ on Valentine’s Day or the evening before.

-The charming and appealingly restored farmhouse in Xagħra serves traditional Mediterranean cuisine by the long-serving team.
-The Valentine’s Day menu includes delicacies such as pan-seared scallops, beet risotto, slow-cooked veal cheeks served with creamy smoked truffle mashed potatoes and caramelized parsnip puree.
+In the charming and attractively restored farmhouse in Xagħra, the long-standing team serves traditional Mediterranean cuisine.
+The Valentine’s Day menu includes delicacies such as pan-seared scallops, beetroot risotto and slow-cooked veal cheeks.
+The dish is complemented with creamy, smoked truffle mashed potatoes and caramelised parsnip puree.

 Tip 6: A gondola ride from Valletta to the Three Cities

-The Barklor Cooperative offers tours on a Maltese gondola around the Grand Harbour, as well as the crossing to the history Three Cities.
-On Valentine’s Day, enjoy the city of Vittoriosa (Birgu), one of the oldest maritime cities and also the first home of the Knights of St. John, as well as the various fortifications, by water cab (Dghajsa).
-You can also book the Dghajsa for an individual tour on Valentine’s Day.
+The Barklor Cooperative offers tours with Maltese gondolas (Dghajsa) around the Grand Harbour or the crossing to the Three Cities.
+On Valentine’s Day, enjoy a water taxi to the town of Vittoriosa (Birgu), one of the oldest maritime towns and the first home of the Knights of St John.
+Book the Dghajsa’s for a personalised tour on Valentine’s Day.

-Tip 7: A culinary experience in the evening should end on Valentine’s Day
+Tip 7: A culinary experience in the evening to round off Valentine’s Day

 Love goes through the stomach.
-Treat your sweetheart or your loved one with a romantic gastronomic and culinary experience of a special kind.
+Spoil your loved one with a romantic, gastronomic and culinary experience of a special kind.

-Malta’s catering establishments have put together menus especially for Valentine’s Day weekend.
-We would like to recommend 5 of them to you:
+Malta’s restaurants have put together menus especially for the Valentine’s Day weekend.
+We would like to recommend 5 of them to you in particular:

 1. L’Artiglio, Valletta

 This fantastic restaurant Artiglio in Valletta has created a special Valentine’s Day menu.
-You can choose between four or five courses.
-The choices are duck bruschetta, baked camembert or steak tartare.
+Choose between four or five courses.
+Choose from duck bruschetta, baked camembert or steak tartare

 2. Caviar & Bulls, St. Julian’s

-Caviar & Bulls offers to the imposing sea view a 6-course Valentine’s Day menu with rabbit terrine, fresh truffle with roasted hazelnuts over slow-cooked duck leg and duck breast with sweet potatoes.
-Dessert will be a raspberry sorbet with hazelnut and white chocolate icing.
+The Caviar & Bulls offers a 6-course Valentine’s Day menu with rabbit terrine, fresh truffle with roasted hazelnuts over slow-cooked duck leg and duck breast with sweet potatoes to accompany the impressive sea view.
+For dessert, a raspberry sorbet with hazelnut and white chocolate icing is served.

 3. Grotto Tavern, Rabat

-The Grotto Tavern in Rabat is in an old vault opposite St. Paul’s Church.
-The lovingly decorated restaurant will serve a romantic five-course meal on Valentine’s Day.
-Turbot with cauliflower couscous, roasted and caramelized butternut squash will be served by candlelight.
+The Grotto Tavern in Rabat is located in an old vault opposite St Paul’s Church.
+The lovingly decorated restaurant will be serving a romantic five-course menu on Valentine’s Day.
+Turbot with cauliflower couscous, roasted and caramelised butternut squash will be served by candlelight.

 4. Bacchus Restaurant, Mdina

-Enjoy this affordable 4 course Valentine’s Day menu in a stunning setting.
-The smoked local goat cheese is accompanied by a roasted cauliflower and parsnip cream, and caramelized onions and apples.
-After the local sea bass, the Valentine’s Day menu ends with a home-made dessert of chocolate and local strawberries.
+Enjoy this affordable 4-course Valentine’s Day menu in a stunning setting.
+The smoked local goat’s cheese is accompanied by roasted cauliflower and parsnip cream, as well as caramelised onions and apples.
+After the local sea bass, the Valentine’s Day menu ends with a homemade dessert of chocolate and local strawberries.

 5. Tosca Restaurant, Mellieħa

-Tosca Restaurant, near Mellieha Bay, offers roasted crawfish tails, sweetbreads, and a white and purple cauliflower soup as its Valentine’s Day menu.
+Tosca Restaurant, near Mellieha Bay, offers a Valentine’s Day menu of roast lobster tails, sweetbreads and a white and purple cauliflower soup.

-Do you want to spontaneously surprise or make someone happy, then you will find the most beautiful flowers and plants at Il-Qronfla.
-Give affection for Valentine’s Day and show your loved ones that you are there for each other.
-One thing is for sure: a bouquet will bring a smile!
+If you want to surprise someone spontaneously or make someone happy, you will find the most beautiful flowers and plants at Il-Qronfla.
+Give the gift of affection on Valentine’s Day with flowers and show your loved ones that you are there for each other.
+One thing is certain: a bouquet of flowers will bring a smile!
 Il-Qronfla is one of the most popular florists in Malta.

 Why do we celebrate Valentine’s Day on 14 February?

-When did St. Valentine come along with love and romance?
+When did St Valentine’s come along with love and romance?

 Christian marriage was forbidden under Emperor Claudius II.
 The emperor firmly believed that single and especially young men were better off serving as soldiers.
 Emperor Claudius II had the priest arrested and sentenced Valentin of Terni to death in 269, others write 270.
 Around 100 years later, Christianity became the state religion.
-The Roman bishop Julius I built a basilica in Valentine’s honor bearing his name.
+The Roman bishop Julius I built a basilica with Valentin’s name in his honour.
 This can be seen in a list of bishops from the year 354.

-St. Valentine fell in love with his jailer’s daughter while in prison.
+St Valentine fell in love with his jailer’s daughter in prison.
 Before his execution, he gave her a letter signed “from your Valentine”.
 This phrase is still used today to express love and affection.

 What are the 5 languages of love